 Impacts associated with the repair and maintenance activities of the Almaden Valley Pipeline were evaluated by the Pipeline Maintenance Program and the Programmatic Environmental Impact Report (PEIR), certified and approved by the Board on November 13, 2007.
-The California Department of Fish and Wildlife and the Regional Water Quality Control Board will be properly notified to address the issued permits for the project.
-Once a repair strategy has been formulated, the permits will be modified to address emergency actions.
+The California Department of Fish and Wildlife and the Regional Water Quality Control Board have been properly notified to address the issued permits for the project.
+The permits have been modified to address work associated with the repair of the emergency conditions.
 All work will be performed deploying the Valley Habitat Plan conditions and avoidance and minimization measures to prevent impacts to sensitive habitat in the project vicinity.